 One way to plug these (and other) network security holes

-Fortunately, you can easily plug these and other security holes that result from unsecured network access mechanisms.
+Fortunately, you can easily plug these and other network security holes that result from unsecured access mechanisms.
 Just deploy a system for secure onboarding and network authentication.
 Here at Ruckus, we believe that our own Cloudpath Enrollment System offers the industry’s best combination of ease of deployment and powerful security features.
 If the security risks discussed in this blog concern you, now’s a great time to explore this offering—start with our new product overview video.
 Then dig deeper on the product page, where you can even request a live online demo when you’re ready.